MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/using-the-acquired-token-to-call-a-protected-web-api.md

 description: "How to use a token acquired with MSAL4J to call a secure API."
 ---

+# Using the acquired token to call a protected API

 ## Using the token

 Getting a token is not a goal per se.
 It's a necessary step to call a protected API.
 The token needs to be used to access a Web API.
 The way to do it is by setting the Authorization header to be "Bearer", followed by a space, followed by the access token.